 Developed by Ansaldo, these two models were similar in design.
-The guns had good ballistic properties for their caliber, but the stabilized mountings they were used in were too advanced for their time and were plagued with many technical faults.
+The guns had good ballistic properties for their caliber, but their stabilized mountings were too advanced for their time and experienced many technical faults.
 The mountings were stabilized in four axes; training, elevation, roll correction and pitch correction.
-They required 11 gyros to operate in a very complex arrangement.
+Eleven gyros were used in a very complex arrangement to maintain stabilization.
 RPC was fitted but removed from the Duilo class in 1942, apparently because of water damage.
 The Littorio class had their mountings located much higher and retained RPC.
 However, even these ships suffered from frequent electrical and mechanical breakdowns.

 Constructed of autofretted monobloc barrel with a screwed-on breech ring holding the horizontal sliding breech block and seatings for the run-out and recoil cylinders.
 The gun barrel was attached to the receiver by a bayonet joint.
 The original design was 48 calibers in length, but the production guns were 50 calibers long.